Muckhart: Pool of Muckhart

 the first person termed "minister".
 Colville stayed less than a year before being translated to Orphir in Orkney.

 Rev Robert Sharp served 1677 until 1697 and is noteworthy for having had his property robbed in 1679 and for being removed from his position in 1697 for "contumacy" (disobedience).
 He was succeeded by Rev John Gib (father of Adam Gib).
 Andrew Ure served 1703 to 1717 before translating to Fossoway.
 In 1734 Rev Archibald Rennie of Easter Ballilisk began a very controversial tenure during which he rarely appeared.
 He died in 1786 and was replaced by Rev Andrew Gibson who served until 1830.
 Rev James Thomson served the Church of Scotland 1832 to 1843 then served the Free Church of Scotland from 1843 to 1863.
 From 1843 to 1864 the Free Church was located at Shelterhall, midway between Muckhart and Dollar (possibly in a timber building) before moving to a permanent structure in Dollar.

 The post Disruption church was served by Rev Alexander Moorhead 1843 to 1869 and was replaced by Rev George Paulin.
 He was replaced by Rev John Edgar Cairns of County Mayo in 1907.

 The ruins of the pro-Reformation church lie to the north-east of the current church.
 The Post-Reformation church was run by the Presbytery of Auchterarder until 1856.

 The current parish church dates from the 18th century but is a plain Scots box chapel in style.
 In the churchyard is the family monument to the Christies of Cowden (a large estate 1 mi west, see below).

-This estate was famed for its Japanese garden which has now returned to nature, having been abandoned c.1960.
-Its Japanese gardener, Mat Su, is buried at the end of the Christie lair.
-The Japanese garden is now under renovation.
+The Japanese garden at Cowden, part of the Cowden Castle estate, was designed in 1908 by Japanese horticulturalist Taki Handa at the instigation of Ella Christie.
+The garden was abandoned in the early 1960s but reopened after renovation in 2019.
+Its Japanese gardener from 1923–1937, Shinzaburo Matsuo, is buried in Muckhart Churchyard.